bjrhindress/Heinz-Skill-Scraper/README.md

 o   Instructions on how to install and run project

+## Modules included in this project:

+- **Interface.py**: The Main Controller.
+This script creates the Heinz SkillScraper GUI, allows for user input, and draws on data from each of the other modules.

+- **heinz_scraper.py**:

+- **bls_data_frame.py** :chart: This script generates a data frame, list of BLS-tracked jobs, and a list of salary and employment figures for a selected job.

 ## Motivation
 A short description of the motivation behind the creation and maintenance of the project.
 This should explain **why** the project exists.